Table of Contents

 Question Hour, which allows for asking and answering questions in the House, is defined by Rule 38.
 Until the 232nd Session, this hour took place at the start of the House’s meetings.
 Starting from the 233rd Session, Question Hour is now held from 12:00 noon to 1:00 p.m.

-Question Hour in Parliament Meaning
+Need of Question Hour in Parliament

 Questions may be directed at both the minister and non-ministerial private members.
 Not less than 15 full days after the date for which the notice is specified, the Notice to the Questions must be given in writing.

-Rules of Procedure of Question Hour
+Rules and Procedure of Question Hour

 The Rajya Sabha has rules for asking questions, just like other legislatures.
 Its first meeting was on May 13, 1952, but there was no Question Hour until May 26, 1952.
 The first questions were asked on May 27, 1952.
 On July 14, 1952, the Chairman announced that the first hour of each Monday to Thursday would be for questions, starting on July 21, 1952, until July 1964.
 Later, this was revised to include Fridays.
 Initially, Question Hour ran from 11:00 a.m. to 12:00 noon, but after a rule change, it moved to 12:00 noon to 1:00 p.m.

-Question Hour in Parliament and Question Types
+Types of Questions in Question Hour in Parliament

 Starred Questions

 A question marked with a star is one that primarily calls for the minister in question to give an oral response.
-After then, the minister must go before the House and respond.
-The person posing the question is required to star it with an asterisk to indicate that it is a starred question.
+After that, the minister must go before the House and respond.
+The person posing the question is required to start it with an asterisk to indicate that it is a starred question.
 The answer to a starred question may be followed by a number of follow-up inquiries from the audience.
 On any one day, a maximum of 20 questions may be presented for oral responses.

 Unstarred Questions